Islandora/documentation/docs/contributing/releasing-islandora.md

 ### Release Crayfish-Commons

-Crayfish commons depends on the `chullo` library, and it must have its dependencies updated before release.
+Crayfish commons depends on the `chullo` library, and must have its dependencies updated before release.

 1. Bump the dependency on `islandora/chullo` from `dev-dev` to the release you just made in the previous step.
+2. `composer update -W`
-2. Commit and push to Github.
+3. Commit and push the `composer.json` and `composer.lock` files to Github.
-3. Release `crayfish-commons` by creating a new release in Github
+4. Release `crayfish-commons` by creating a new release in Github
-4. Put the dependency on `islandora/chullo` back to `dev-dev`
+5. Put the dependency on `islandora/chullo` back to `dev-dev`
+6. `composer update -W` again
-5. Commit and push back to Github with a commit message of "Preparing for next development iteration".
+7. Commit and push the `composer.json` and `composer.lock` files to Github with a commit message of "Preparing for next development iteration".

 ### Release Crayfish

 Crayfish depends on the `crayfish-commons` library, and must have its dependencies updated before release.

-1. Bump the dependency on `islandora/crayfish-commons` in each `composer.json` file for each microservice
+1. Bump the dependency on `islandora/crayfish-commons` in each `composer.json` for each microservice **except for Houdini**.
+Houdini needs the `dev-symfony-flex` branch of Crayfish Commons, so just leave that dependency alone for now.
+2. Run `composer update -W` on each microservice.
+I did this with a little bash-fu: `for D in */; do (cd $D; composer update -W) done`
+4. Commit and push the `composer.json` and `composer.lock` files to Github.
-2. Release the `Crayfish` microservices by creating a new release for them in Github.
+5. Release the microservices by creating a new release for them in Github.
+6. Put the dependencies on `islandora/crayfish-commons` back to `dev-dev` **except for Houdini**.
+7. Run `composer update -W` on each microservice again. `for D in */; do (cd $D; composer update -W) done` makes this easy.
+8. Commit and push the `composer.json` and `composer.lock` files to Github with a commit message of "Preparing for next development iteration".